All degrees welcome for a graduate career in property

 Property firms really do want graduates from other degree backgrounds

 Taking on a non-cognate is an extra expense for a firm because of the costs of the conversion course, so some property employers only open their graduate programmes to non-cognates in good economic times.
 Others, however, remain committed to hiring non-cognates each year.
 Amelia Dowty, EMEA talent acquisition director at JLL, says: ‘We have always recruited non-cognates and continued to do so.’
-Similarly, Vanessa Briggs, the HR manager at Gerald Eve LLP, says: ‘We wish to recruit the best talent, regardless of which degree course they have done.’
+Similarly, Vanessa Briggs, HR projects and training manager at Gerald Eve LLP, says: ‘We wish to recruit the best talent, regardless of which degree course they have done.’

 This is because transferable skills, such as communication, commercial awareness and negotiation, go a long way in the property industry, which is in essence a service industry (property professionals help their clients make money).
 Recruiters aren’t about to miss out on a great negotiator or a natural client manager because the graduate didn’t do a property-related undergraduate degree.